 The University will advise ALHR if it considers the items provided under clause 3.1 to be not sufficient, and ALHR must provide such further information, documents or other particulars as are reasonably required by the University.

-ALHR will appoint one academic/research co-ordinator from the University to hold an ex oficio position on the National Committee for liaison and governance purposes.
-That appointee would work in consultation with and following the instructions of the National Committee.
+ALHR will appoint one academic/research co-ordinator from the University to hold an ex officio position on the National Committee for liaison and governance purposes.
+That appointee would work in consultation with and following the instructions of the National Committee, subject to appropriate conflict of interest policies of both parties.

 ALHR shall co-operate with the University at all times in relation to the provision of the Resources.